cesarnml/99bottles/README.md

 > "DRYing out code inserts a level of indirection between the place that uses behavior and the place that defines it."

-> "There's a sweet spot that represents the perfect compromise between comprehension and changeability, and it's your job as a programmer to find it."
+> There's a sweet spot that represents the perfect compromise between comprehension and changeability, and it's your job as a programmer to find it.

 - `Incomprehensibly Concise` solution's main sin is the use of nested ternaries which are the work of the devil